chinamike65/hugo-tuolesi/content/book1/book1en.md

 Recite the "Medicine Buddha Ritual" 14,000 times, and you can recite it in a group practice.

-It has the merits of health, longevity, elimination of disasters, avoidance of calamities, and wish-fulfilment.
+It has the merits of promoting health, longevity, elimination of disasters, avoidance of calamities, and wish-fulfilment.

-Reciting the six-syllable mantra 100,000 times is of great help in cultivating compassion.
+Reciting the six-syllable mantra 100,000 times is of great help in developing compassion.

 Reciting the mantra of Vajra Hand Bodhisattva 100,000 times can increase your abilities.